List of Stargate Universe characters: Eli Wallace

-Eli Wallace (portrayed by David Blue) studied at the Massachusetts Institute of Technology (MIT), but dropped out before graduating due to his mother Maryann Wallace, a registered nurse (who he lives with) who is infected by HIV, which she contracted due to a needlestick injury from an infected hypodermic needle while treating a HIV infected drug addict violently resisting treatment.
-Now struggling to help pay for the expensive medical bills before joining Stargate Command.
-Wallace was unemployed and spent most of his time playing video games, most notably Prometheus.
-Wallace joined the SGC after the Air Force begins to pay for her treatment in return for Eli's joining the Icarus project.
+Eli Wallace (portrayed by David Blue) studied at the Massachusetts Institute of Technology (MIT), but dropped out before graduating due to his mother Maryann Wallace, a registered nurse (whom he lives with), who was infected by HIV due to a needlestick injury from an infected hypodermic needle while treating an HIV infected drug addict violently resisting treatment.
+Now struggling to help pay for the expensive medical bills before joining Stargate Command, Wallace was unemployed and spent most of his time playing video games, most notably Prometheus.

-In the pilot, Eli solves a problem in the Prometheus video game, which was actually a mathematical proof procured from the Ancient Database.
-For this accomplishment, he is offered the opportunity to join the Icarus project to help Rush solve the mystery behind the ninth chevron of the Stargate.
+In the pilot episode, Eli solves a problem in the Prometheus video game, which was actually a mathematical proof procured from the Ancient Database.
+For this accomplishment, he is offered the opportunity to join the Icarus project to help Rush solve the mystery behind the ninth chevron of the Stargate, while the Air Force agrees to pay for his mother's treatment.
 He is later sent to Destiny as part of the group of refugees fleeing the Lucian Alliance attack.
 Shortly after arrival, Eli found "flying camera balls" he named "kinos" (essentially an advanced Ancient version of the M.A.L.P. probes used by Stargate Command).
-Eli records many of the crews interactions and personal testaments for a documentary-like archive of their voyage on-board Destiny.
+Eli records many of the crew's interactions and personal testaments for a documentary-like archive of their voyage on-board Destiny.

 Eli has unrequited feelings for fellow Destiny crew-member Chloe Armstrong, which causes some occasional friction with his friend Lt.
 Scott (who is in a relationship with Armstrong).
 Eli later enters into a relationship with Lucian Alliance technical specialist Ginn, but this is tragically cut short by her murder at the hands of Alliance soldier Simeon.